August 25, 2018 8:00 pm

 #2.
 Limit Your Diet Soda Intake

-Drinking a reasonable amount of diet soda a day, such as a can or two, isn't likely to hurt you.
-The artificial sweeteners and other chemicals currently used in diet soda are safe for most people, and there's no credible evidence that these ingredients cause cancer.
+Drinking a reasonable amount of diet soda a day, such as one or two cans, probably won't harm you.
+The artificial sweeteners and other chemicals currently used in diet sodas are safe for most people, and there's no credible evidence that these ingredients cause cancer.

-Many people think that since they are consuming diet sodas, they are consuming less sugar so they can drink an infinite amount throughout the day.
-Want a large greasy meal?
-Drink a diet soda to offset the number of fat and other non-nutritional food you eat.
-This is untrue.
-The more diet sodas you drink, the more sugar and carbs you’re exposing yourself too.
-One can of soda a day, or a week, is sufficient.
+Many people think that because they are consuming diet soda, they are consuming less sugar, so they can drink an infinite amount throughout the day.
+Want a big, fatty meal?
+Drink a diet soda to offset the amount of fat and other non-nutritious foods you eat.
+This is not true.
+The more diet soda you drink, the more sugar and carbohydrates you're consuming.
+One can of diet soda a day or a week is enough.

 Join Our Mailing List